“Studying the TEXT and its CONTEXT”

 Class Hours: 40 classroom hours + 18 days of field trips Credits: 6

-Upon successful completion of this program, a Certificate in the Translation of the Hebrew Bible is granted by the Rothberg International School, Hebrew University of Jerusalem to each student and a transcript is sent to the student.
+During the graduation ceremony a Certificate of Completion is presented by the Rothberg International School, Hebrew University of Jerusalem to each student.
+Students can also order transcripts for the program from the university.
 The credits are transferable to universities abroad.

 Expertise of Present and Former Instructors

 Click here to see the high level of professionalism and experience of our instructors over the years.

 - Candidate must successfully complete an exam which proves adequate knowledge of the fundamentals Biblical Hebrew vocabulary and grammar.

 - Recommended by a translation supervisor and a pastor.

 - Under 46 years of age